Identity Theft Protection

 Your credit report contains information on where you work and live, the credit accounts that have been opened in your name, how you pay your bills and whether you’ve been sued, arrested or filed for bankruptcy.
 It is important to order a copy of your credit report from each of the three major credit bureaus once a year:

-By checking your report on a regular basis you can catch mistakes and fraud before they wreak havoc on your personal finances.
+By checking your report regularly, you can catch mistakes and fraud before they wreak havoc on your personal finances.
 Knowing what is in your credit report allows you to fix problems before they jeopardize a major financial transaction.

 The Identity Theft and Assumption Deterrence Act, enacted by Congress in October 1998 is the federal law making identity theft a crime.